 For recipe ideas for bubs aged 6-12 months, Click Here!

 Current research shows that introduction of allergen foods from 6 months of age and before 12 months may reduce the likelihood of developing an allergy.
-From 6 months, be sure to include common allergenic foods such as well cooked eggs, small amounts of cow’s milk, smooth nut butters, fish/shellfish, soy and wheat whilst looking for signs of reaction.
+From 6 months, be sure to include common allergenic foods such as well cooked eggs, small amounts of cow’s milk, smooth peanut butter, smooth tree nut butters, fish, shellfish, soy, sesame and wheat whilst looking for signs of reaction.
 If the food is tolerated and no reaction occurs, the food is generally considered safe and should be given on a regular basis (twice weekly) to maintain tolerance.
 Make sure to only introduce one potential allergen food at a time and wait a few days before introducing another one.

 Some babies may still develop an allergy despite following this current evidence based advice.
 If your baby has a reaction, stop giving that food and seek medical advice immediately.